Codewithimisi/Cross-Country-Sales-Analysis/README.md

   **Age Group: 21-30 years**

-  **Australia and Canada**: Kitchen appliances stand out as the most frequently purchased category, whereas home accessories are least frequently purchased.
+  Australia and Canada: Kitchen appliances stand out as the most frequently purchased category, whereas home accessories are least frequently purchased.

-  **United States**: Kitchen accessories are the most frequently purchased, with furniture being the least.
+  United States: Kitchen accessories are the most frequently purchased, with furniture being the least.

   **Age Group: 31-40 years**

-  **Australia**:  kitchen appliances take the lead in frequency of purchase, while electronics is the least.
+  Australia:  kitchen appliances take the lead in frequency of purchase, while electronics is the least.

-  **Canada**: Kitchen appliances is the most frequently purchased category, while home accessories record the least.
+  Canada: Kitchen appliances is the most frequently purchased category, while home accessories record the least.

-  **United States**: kitchen appliances, home accessories, and furniture share the top spot in frequency of purchase, with electronics ranking the lowest.
+  United States: kitchen appliances, home accessories, and furniture share the top spot in frequency of purchase, with electronics ranking the lowest.

   **Age Group: 41-50 years**

-  **Australia and Canada**: Kitchen accessories is the most frequently purchased category, with electronics being the least.
+  Australia and Canada: Kitchen accessories is the most frequently purchased category, with electronics being the least.

-  **United States**: Kitchen appliances is the most frequently purchased category, while electronics record the least.
+  United States: Kitchen appliances is the most frequently purchased category, while electronics record the least.

   **Age Group: 51+ years**

-  **Australia**: Kitchen accessories top the units purchased category, while home accessories rank the lowest.
+  Australia: Kitchen accessories top the units purchased category, while home accessories rank the lowest.
 Electronics record no purchases.

-  **Canada**: Home accessories top the units purchased category, while kitchen accessories rank the lowest.
+  Canada: Home accessories top the units purchased category, while kitchen accessories rank the lowest.
 Electronics record no purchases.

-  **United States**: Furniture top the units purchased category, while electronics rank the lowest.
+  United States: Furniture top the units purchased category, while electronics rank the lowest.

   **IN TERMS OF TOTAL SALES**